-Some the hotels that I recommend in Albufeira are:
+Some of the hotels that I recommend in Albufeira are:

-- Be careful when you’re visiting those beaches, specially when taking pictures, because the cliffs are unstable and there is risk of falling rocks.
+- Be careful when you’re visiting those beaches, especially when taking pictures because the cliffs are unstable and there is a risk of falling rocks.

 - Don’t forget to bring sunscreen, hats, towels and plenty of water.

-- The sea is in general very calm but sometimes the water isn’t as clear and you see in this post.
+- The sea is in general very calm but sometimes the water isn’t as clear as you see in this post.

 - Don’t expect warm water because it’s not warm at all.